embl-cba/DNA-FISH/README.md

 From TrackMate help: https://imagej.net/TrackMate_Algorithms#Spot_features_generated_by_the_spot_detectors

+## Manual region selection

+Using ImageJ's point selection tool one marks regions in which FISH spots should be analyzed (see below).
+It is *not important* to place these points very exactly, because the algorithm will just use them to identify the region in which is should analyse the FISH spots (see below).

+## Analyze spots

+Upon pressing the **[ Analyze spots ]** button (fka "Analyze regions"), the plugin will, for each of the manually selected points, find the *closest* spot in each channel, measure its position and measure the distances between the spots in the different channels.

 ### TrackMate_DoG

 Given d an approximate expected particle diameter, determined upon inspection, two gaussian filters are produced with standard deviation σ₁ and σ₂: